predictus/jobs/README.md

 If you feel that you are made for this, send us an email at jobs@predictus.io!

-## More about Predictus
+## More about FairMoney
-Predictus has been created in September 2017 within the startup studio [Le Studio](https://www.linkedin.com/company/le-studio-vc/).
+FairMoney has been created in September 2017 within the startup studio [Le Studio](https://www.linkedin.com/company/le-studio-vc/).
 Our first market is Nigeria where to date more than 7.000 loans have been disbursed.
 The goal is now to grow this number aggressively, expand our technology to other emerging markets and offer savings accounts.
 We see ourselves as a data company which use technology to promote financial inclusion.
 We are looking for talented candidates that are looking to make a difference by achieving ambitious goals while working in a pleasant and relaxed environment.